-No. Performance Criteria Design Guidelines Iandscaping to form green connections to surrounding open spaces.Stormwater is channelled to water quality ponds as part of the overarching Water CycleManagement Strategy.Provide opportunities for learning and interpretation throughout the Town Centre and public domain.
-Provide opportunities for Residential Accommodation and Mixed Use to integrate and contribute to an economically viable Town Centre.
-10 Signage The location, size, appearance and quality of building signage is appropriate and is integrated into the overall design of the building The size and location of signage is to be proportional and located appropriately to the architecture of the building.
-Signage is integrated with the overall design of the building.
-11 Safety Provide comfort in public spaces Provide community gathering spaces and seating areas appropriately landscaped with shade provision.
+No. Performance Criteria Design Guidelines 11 Safety Provide comfort in public spaces Provide community gathering spaces and seating areas appropriately landscaped with shade provision.
 Create an activated and safe Town Centre Ensure that Residential Accommodation and Main Street retail and mixed uses provide adequate street surveillance as a critical public safety element.
 Retail uses are open a wide range of hours to maximize the times of activation and therefore surveillance for most areas.
 12 Staging Ensure Masterplan provides for opportunity to deliver Town Centre Retail and Mixed Use in economically viable stages.
-The layout of the Centre must facilitate the ability to fully develop its regional status.
-The initial mix and layout of development of the Centre must emphasise the multifunctional characteristics of the Centre and its integration with public transport.
+The layout of the Centre must facilitate the ability to be delivered in stages The initial mix and layout of development of the Centre must emphasise the multifunctional characteristics of the Centre with integration to public transport.
 13 Innovation Provide opportunities for Innovative solutions to infrastructure, public domain and retail mixed uses in Town Centre Consider techniques in road and infrastructure construction to reduce the heat island effect of plain black asphalt.